Our goal is to celebrate women's successes, and inspire them to become Nation Builders in the legacy of the Famous Five.

-Famous 5 Ottawa holds a series of luncheon events honouring prominent women who lead.
-In October, we host our annual event to recognize the "Governor General’s Persons" Case Award Recipients as Nation Builders.
+Famous 5 Ottawa holds a series of events honouring prominent women who lead.
+Annually in October, we host an event to recognize the Governor General’s Persons Case Award Recipients as Nation Builders.
 At our events, we honour women who have made contributions at the national and international levels.
-Past recipients have included former Supreme Court Justice Louise Arbour, Mississauga Mayor Hazel McCallion, former Deputy Prime Minister Sheila Copps, Sen. Pamela Wallin, Hon.
-Flora MacDonald, former Minister Jean Augustine, Olympic Gold medalist Hayley Wickenheiser, former NDP leader Audrey McLaughlin, former PEI Premier Sen. Catherine Callbeck, former MP Deborah Grey, Inuit activists Mary Simon and Sheila Watt Cloutier, Nunavut Premier Eva Aariak, former Auditor General Sheila Fraser, Former National Chief Betty Ann Lavalee, NWAC President, Michele Audette, Wabano’s Allison Fisher, Premier Kathleen Wynne, female political party leaders Jenni Byrne, Katie Telford and Anne McGrath.
+As well, we have honoured Nation Builders as part of the Enbridge Famous 5 Ottawa Speakers Series.
+Past honorees have included the Honourable Anne McLellan – former Deputy Prime Minister of Canada, Canada’s first Minister of Public Safety and Emergency Preparedness and Chair of the Task Force on Cannabis Legalization and Regulation, Deputy Minister of Status of Women Gina Wilson, former Supreme Court Justice Louise Arbour, Mississauga Mayor Hazel McCallion, former Deputy Prime Minister Sheila Copps, Sen. Pamela Wallin, Hon.
+Flora MacDonald, former Minister Jean Augustine, Olympic Gold medalist Hayley Wickenheiser, former NDP leader Audrey McLaughlin, former PEI Premier Sen. Catherine Callbeck, former MP Deborah Grey, Inuit activists Mary Simon and Sheila Watt Cloutier, Nunavut Premier Eva Aariak, former Auditor General Sheila Fraser, Former National Chief Betty Ann Lavalee, former NWAC President, Michele Audette, Wabano’s Allison Fisher, Premier Kathleen Wynne, female political party leaders Jenni Byrne, Katie Telford and Anne McGrath.

 Today, Famous 5 Ottawa works to ensure the legacy of the Famous Five is known and celebrated.
 In their spirit, we also honour today’s female trailblazers and work to inspire and empower future generations of leaders.